NAS Recovery

 NAS data recovery using ReclaiMe

-Below are the instructions for a full-scale NAS data recovery which requires turning off the device, removing the drives from it, and connecting them to the PC directly.
-If your NAS device is functioning normally and all you need is to recover a couple of deleted files, you can first try recovering data directly from a working NAS device in read-only mode, as described here.
+Below are instructions for a comprehensive NAS data recovery process, which entails turning off the device, removing the drives, and connecting them directly to a PC.
+If your NAS is operational, and you only need to recover a few deleted files, you can first attempt data recovery directly from the functioning NAS device in read-only mode, as described here.

-1. Get the disks out of the NAS and connect them to the PC.
-Don't forget to turn off the power and pull the plug out of the wall socket when disconnecting and connecting the disks.
-When you take the disks out of the NAS, label all of them according to which bay they belong to.
-These labels will help you to put it all back together in the same way if needed.
-If Windows on the PC to which you connect the disks asks you to "Initialize disks" or even "Format" them, don't.
-Please, refer to this page if you need more information on why you should extract the disks from the NAS when recovering data.
+1. Remove the disks from the NAS and connect them to the PC.
+Remember to turn off the power and unplug the device from the wall socket when disconnecting and connecting the disks.
+Label each disk according to its corresponding bay in the NAS; these labels will facilitate reassembly if necessary.
+If Windows prompts you to "Initialize disks" or "Format" them, refrain from doing so.
+For more information on why you should extract the disks from the NAS during data recovery, refer to this page.

 2. Download and install ReclaiMe File Recovery software.
-Most NASes use so called md-raid or LVM drivers to handle an array.
-ReclaiMe is capable of parsing md-raid and LVM control structures if they are not too badly damaged.
+Most NAS devices use md-raid or LVM drivers to manage an array.
+ReclaiMe can parse md-raid and LVM control structures if they are not severely damaged.

-3. Select the NAS volume you need to recover and click Start.
-For the btrfs-based NASes like NETGEAR, the volume will be under the BTRFS section; for other NASes, look for it under the Linux md-raid or Linux LVM section.
+3. Select the NAS volume you wish to recover and click Start.
+For the btrfs-based NASes like NETGEAR, the volume will be under the BTRFS section; for other NASes, search for it under the Linux md-raid or Linux LVM section.

 4. Select md-raid volume in ReclaiMe

-5. Wait until the ReclaiMe File Recovery starts to bring files and then check the quality of the recovery using the Preview .
+5. Wait for the ReclaiMe File Recovery initiate the file retrieval process and assess the quality of the recovery using the Preview feature.

 Check the quality of the recovery in ReclaiMe